What Is Web-Based Training? An eLearning Guide (2025)

 For example, an IBM study shows that for every dollar invested in online training, they earn $30 in higher levels of employee productivity – as employees are able to immediately apply their learnings and continue their work faster.

-3. Easy Feedback
+3. Easy feedback

 Employee feedback is an effective way to measure training effectiveness.
 However, legacy training methods are challenging to collect feedback regularly – making it difficult to quantify its success and ROI.
 With online learning platforms, it is easier to monitor employee performance in online quizzes and tests.
 These eLearning platforms track the number of time employees take to complete a task, the number of times lessons are completed, and the efficacy of web-based training.